 By focusing on the university’s plan for the New Horizon – creativity, collaboration and innovation across disciplines – this community honors the contribution that diversity, broadly defined, brings to discovery.
 The New Horizon Graduate Scholars program, administered from the College of Engineering Dean’s Office, supports and enhances diversity among our graduate student population.
 The NHGS community is a collaborative research network of ambitious Engineering graduate students who are nominated by their departments.
 This community is provided with resources and opportunities that can strengthen one’s academic career while at Virginia Tech as well as preparing one for a successful future.

 Advantages of being a NHGS include:

-- Lunch and dinners with invited guest speakers from industry and academia
+- Lunches and dinners with invited guest speakers from industry and academia

 Expectations of New Horizon Graduate Scholars include:

 - Participation with the NHGS Peer Mentor program during the first semester

 - Active participation in at least one area of opportunities, including professional development sessions, reading or writing groups and social opportunities

 - Completion of a yearly evaluation with your Faculty Advisor

 - Submission of a research proposal to the VT Graduate School Association Research Symposium by the second year of coursework, and every year subsequent that funding is provided